mmart8997/mmart8997/README.md

 - 🔭 I’m currently working on **my portfolio of data science projects**

-- 👯 I’m looking to collaborate on **projects of data science and IA**
+- 👯 I’m looking to collaborate on **projects of data science and AI**

 - 💬 Ask me about **Data Science, Phyton and SQL**